grislyeye/three-meet/pages/classes/mighty.md

 </header>

 You can use your [Reaction](pages/combat/actions.md?id=reaction) to impose disadvantage on an [Attack](pages/combat/attacks.md) that targets an ally.
-The target must be within 5 feet of you, and you must be wielding a shield or weapon
+The target must be within 5 feet of you.

 <header>